 Prepping your wood is just as important a process as sealing, and is done in three simple stages.

-- Sand down the wood to as smooth as you can possibly get it, utilising low grit rough sandpaper (lower grit is more abrasive, hence it will sand off more much quicker).
+- Sand down the wood to as smooth as you can possibly get it, utilizing low grit rough sandpaper (lower grit is more abrasive, hence it will sand off much quicker).
 Buying different grits and working your way from a lower to a higher grit makes the wood smoother each time.

 - Once the sanding is done, wet down the wood, making sure not to drown the wood.
 Leave the surface wet to the touch, then leave the wood to dry.

 - Once dry, sand the wood again with a higher grit (220 grit is recommended).

 Now your wood is ready to be burned into.
 The next step is to choose the best sealer for burnt wood that will best protect your hard work.

 Different Types of Wood Sealant Applications

 There are many wood burning finishes that will make your artwork last longer and look its best too.
 We explain the various methods of how to seal wood burning art in this comprehensive guide.